 What you should do this week

 Open your website in a private browser window.
 Look at your cookie banner.
 Count the clicks to reject.
 Compare the reject button to the accept button.
-If reject is harder to find or requires more steps, you have the same problem ATG, Aller Media, and Warner Music had.
+Check whether your CMP uses legitimate interest as a fallback legal basis for any cookie category.
+Look for a clear withdrawal mechanism.
+If any of these checks fail, you have the same exposure these five companies had.

 Or let Vakteye do it for you.
-Our scanner takes 90 seconds and tests every pattern IMY flagged in these decisions.
+The platform takes 90 seconds and tests every pattern IMY flagged in these decisions.
+For the NIS2 side of the same checks, see our Cybersäkerhetslagen audit guide (/insights/nis2-audit-sverige-cybersakerhetslagen-2025-1506).

 Don't wait for IMY to find the problem